dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 Updating a checker workflow and associated versions can be done the same way as with normal workflows.
-The only difference is that the checker workflow will be nested under the original tool or workflow under My Workflows or My Tools.
+The only difference is that the checker workflow will be nested under the parent tool or workflow under My Tools or My Workflows respectively.

 From the CLI
 ~~~~~~~~~~~~